Use our New Jersey Firearm Bill of Sale as legal proof of the transfer of firearm ownership.

 But New Jersey transport laws must be followed.
 This law mandates the firearm must be unloaded and in a closed and locked case, in a gun box, tied package, or in the trunk of the car.

 An individual can apply for a PCH at their local police station.
-The individual must provide the following:

-- Completed Application for Permit to Carry a Handgun.
+Complete an Application for Permit to Carry a Handgun.
 This form must be notarized.

-- A completed Consent for Mental Health Records Search Form
+Submit a completed Consent for Mental Health Records Search Form

 The PCH is valid for two years, and then the individual must repeat the application process.